Police launch investigation into former neurologist Dr Michael Watt

 The Police Service of Northern Ireland’s (PSNI) Operation Begrain will probe the work of Dr Michael Watt and an appeal has been issued for former patients to come forward.

-A senior detective said the investigation would be “long, protracted and complex”.
+A senior detective said the investigation would be “long, protracted and complex”, and that around 20 individuals had come forward already.

 In 2018, more than 4,000 of the neurologist’s patients attended recall appointments amid concerns over his clinical practice.